Skip to content

 10. Measure results

 Review registration and attendee reports generated in your event system to calculate attendance rates.
 UniQuest has seen an average attendance rate of 50% across its college and university partners since March 2020 with attendance rates rising as the COVID-19 crisis continues.
-Beyond attendance rate, it’s key to track your digital events’ impact on enrollments, which requires the right platform and processes to manage and measure the complete student journey.
+Beyond attendance rate, it’s key to track your digital events’ impact on student enrolments, which requires the right platform and processes to manage and measure the complete student journey.

 We have conversations with thousands of students daily and are busy reporting the latest trends in student demand and perceptions amid the COVID-19 crisis.
 Follow us on LinkedIn for weekly insights to help you engage your prospective international students in these uncertain times.